How & When to Enroll

 Newly Eligible: 30 days

 The first opportunity to enroll in benefits is during your first 30 days as a new employee.
 This also applies to current employees who change status and become newly eligible for benefits – such as increasing percent of time worked to 50% or higher, or transferring from temporary to regular status.
-During this 30-day time period you should decide on medical, dental, vision and whether to enroll in a flexible spending account.
+During this 30-day time period you must attend New Employee Orientation and decide on medical, dental, vision and whether to enroll in a flexible spending account.